AutoClimDS: Climate Data Science Agentic AI -- A Knowledge Graph is All You Need: CONCLUSION

-Beyond the technical proof of concept, this work highlights the broader potential of KGs and AI agents to democratize climate data science.
-Lowering technical barriers opens opportunities for participation from policy, education, and citizen science communities, while the modular and cloud-native design ensures scalability and interoperability.
-Crucially, the KG provides a foundation for an evolving, community-driven commons that can grow with new datasets, tools, and domain knowledge, positioning it as both a technical and socio-technical infrastructure for collaborative science.
-Looking forward, this approach provides a pathway toward integrating more advanced reasoning capabilities, fostering reproducibility, and ultimately accelerating discovery through human–AI partnerships in climate and beyond.
+Beyond technical capabilities, this work highlights the broader potential of KGs and AI agents to democratize climate data science.
+Lowering technical barriers opens opportunities for policy, education, and citizen science participation, while modular cloud-native design ensures scalability and interoperability.
+The KG provides a foundation for evolving, community-driven commons growing with new datasets, tools, and domain knowledge, positioning it as technical and socio-technical infrastructure for collaborative science.
+This approach provides pathways toward integrating advanced reasoning capabilities, fostering reproducibility, and accelerating discovery through human–AI partnerships in climate and beyond.